 Your introduction to game programming starts with learning the fundamentals focusing on the C++ programming language.
 We will introduce basic C++ syntax as well as advanced techniques, and by the end of the term, you will have enough knowledge to create your first C++ game.

-*This short course is a prerequisite to the full Game Programming Course.
+*This short course is a prerequisite to the full Game Programming Foundations.
 It will give you the foundational skills you need to continue on your educational pathway.

 For this game programming course, you will need basic computer skills and a computer that meets the minimum specifications (see next question).

 Visual Studio will be used in this course and can be downloaded for free.